CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/3_Control_Flow_Statements/forLoopStatement.md

 }
 ```

-The first for loop will execute 5 times, and the second one will execute 7 times because at the end of every loop we execute "i++" - since we execute "i++" eventurally i will be large enough for the conditional statement to fail, and the for loop will terminate
+The first for loop will execute 5 times, and the second one will execute 7 times because at the end of every loop we execute "i++" - since we execute "i++" eventually i will be large enough for the conditional statement to fail, and the for loop will terminate

 It takes 5 iterations for the first for loop to terminate because i starts at 0, and 0 + 5 = 5, and 5 is not less than 5, so the conditional will fail